nrwl/nx/docs/shared/tutorials/gradle.md

 ## Create a Custom Task

 Nx can run any tasks that are available to Gradle - even your own custom tasks.
 Let's create a custom task to see this functionality in action.
-Edit the `application` gradle build file to create a custom task:
+Edit the `application` Gradle build file to create a custom task:

 ```{% fileName="application/build.gradle" highlightLines=["25-34"] %}
 plugins {